 Summary – Is Stainless Steel More Sustainable Than Plastic?

-- Refer to the linked guide above for the general sustainability of metals like stainless steel vs plastic
+Refer to the linked guide above for a general sustainability assessment of metals like stainless steel vs plastic

-- Some sustainability consideration of SS in particular can be found below
+However, some sustainability considerations of stainless steel in particular can be found below

 Stainless Steel vs Plastic: Comparison

-– Recycled iron used in stainless steel can reduce the eco impact of stainless steel bottles
+– Recycled iron used in stainless used in stainless steel can reduce the eco impact of stainless steel bottles

 – Cold water washing a SS bottle over it’s lifetime may be more eco friendly than hot water washing in a dishwasher for example